JVT038/MetaTube/README.md

 - [ ] Add button in settings to download the entire SQlite3 Database
 - [ ] Add button in settings to download all the downloaded content
 - [X] Add ability to manually set video width & height, if a video type has been selected
+- [ ] Add support for HTTPS / SSL
+- [ ] Preview filenames when entering an output template
 - [X] Build a logger
 - [ ] Give the user the option which level of logs to show / log and whether to save the logs to a file
 - [ ] Catch and show errors properly